Creation Science Ministries: Why the New Evangelical Principle is Dangerous

 Some of the New Evangelical ministries do a lot of good, and for this reason fundamentalists are enticed to associate with them.
 For example, Answers in Genesis and the Institute for Creation Research do a fantastic job of defending the literal Genesis account of creation against Darwinian evolution.
 Ken Ham’s Creation Museum is a masterpiece of biblical apologetics.
 Ray Comfort does a tremendous job in apologetics and personal evangelism.
-I truly and fervently thank the Lord for what these men are doing for the cause of Christ ....... as far as it goes.
+I have used some of their material and I truly and fervently thank the Lord for what these men are doing for the cause of Christ ....... as far as it goes.
 The problem is that it doesn’t go far enough, and the part that is lacking is serious.

 What is the problem?
 Why don’t we jump on their bandwagon, join hands, and do these wonderful works together?
-(I am not saying that we won’t use some of their materials; I am talking about joining hands together for ministry.)
+(Again, I am not talking about using some of their materials; I am talking about joining hands together for ministry.)

 If they believe in separation at all, they believe that it only has to do with the “cardinal doctrines.”
-When I visited the Creation Museum, Ken Ham told me that since Answers in Genesis is “not a church,” they don’t have to concern themselves with issues other than creationism.
+When I visited the Creation Museum, I was treated well and thoroughly enjoyed my visit and recommend it to anyone.
+But Ken Ham told me personally that since Answers in Genesis is “not a church,” they don’t have to concern themselves with issues other than creationism.

-Thus such organizations typically do not take a clear stand against unscriptural modes of baptism (e.g., infant baptism, pouring, sprinkling), women pastors, allegorical interpretation of prophecy (AiG says their staff “represent a wide range of eschatological frameworks), the heresy that a born-again believer can lose his salvation, errors pertaining to Holy Spirit baptism, sealing, and filling, Graham-style ecumenical evangelism, the errors of the church growth movement (e.g., Rick Warren, Robert Schuller, and Bill Hybels), the error of Christian psychology, and the heresy of modern textual criticism.
+This is why such organizations typically do not take a clear stand against unscriptural modes of baptism (e.g., infant baptism, pouring, sprinkling), women pastors, allegorical interpretation of prophecy (AiG says their staff “represent a wide range of eschatological frameworks), the heresy that a born-again believer can lose his salvation, errors pertaining to Holy Spirit baptism and Spirit filling, ecumenical evangelism, the errors of the church growth movement (e.g., Rick Warren, Robert Schuller, and Bill Hybels), the error of Christian psychology, the heresy of modern textual criticism, and “Christian” rock.

-Dr. Morris apparently did not consider the possibility of a third option, which was that evangelicals and fundamentalists of that day wanted to obey God’s Word by not yoking together in joint ministry and close association with heretics who followed a deceived female prophet.
+Dr. Morris apparently did not consider the possibility of a third option, which was that evangelicals and fundamentalists of that day wanted to obey God’s Word by not yoking together in joint ministry and close association with heretics who followed a deceived female prophet (Ellen G. White).

 I challenge anyone to show me where the Scripture encourages the believer to “stand for the cardinal truths and downplay the peripherals.”